-4. Appeal to the Governing Board: The complainant or any of the person(s) accused may appeal any findings to the Board within 10 business days of receiving the written report of the coordinator's findings

-The Superintendent or designee shall provide the Board with all information presented during the investigation and the Board shall schedule a hearing as soon as practicable.
+4. Appeal to the Governing Board: The complainant or the person accused may appeal any findings to the Board within 10 business days of receiving the written report of the coordinator's findings.
+The Superintendent or designee shall provide the Board with all information presented during the investigation.
+Upon receiving an appeal, the Board shall schedule a hearing as soon as practicable.
 Any complaint against a district employee shall be addressed in closed session in accordance with law.
 The Board shall render its decision within 10 business days.